openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/MediaLibraryKit/cj-apis-multimedia-photo_accesshelper.md

 public func release(): Unit
 ```

 **Description:** Releases the PhotoAccessHelper instance.
-Call this when the methods in the PhotoAccessHelper instance are no longer needed.
+Call this method when the methods in the PhotoAccessHelper instance are no longer needed.

 **System Capability:** SystemCapability.FileManagement.PhotoAccessHelper.Core